C Minor

 What are the inversions of C minor?

 Above, we learned the root position for C minor, but the chord also has two inversions.
-By changing the order of the notes in the chord, you can play the 1st and 2nd inversions of C minor.
+By changing the order of the notes in the chord, you can play the first and second inversions of C minor.

-How to play the 1st inversion of C minor
+How to play the first inversion of C minor

-To play the 1st inversion of C minor, simply place the E♭ as the lowest note of the chord.
+To play the first inversion of C minor, simply place E♭ as the lowest note of the chord.
 With your right hand, use the following fingers:

 C - Fifth finger (5)